nikolaydubina/go-ml-benchmarks/README.md

+# Go Machine Learning Benchmarks

-> Given a single raw sample in a Go service, how quickly can I get machine learning inference for it?
+> Given a raw data in a Go service, how quickly can I get machine learning inference for it?

+Typically, Go is dealing with structured and single-sample data.
+Thus, we are focusing on tabular machine learning models only, such as popular [XGBoost](ttps://github.com/dmlc/xgboost).
+Next, it is common to run Go service in backed form and on Linux platform, thus we do not consider other deployment options.
+In work bellow, we compare typical implementations on how this inference task can be achieved.

 - [ ] validate that prediction is the same
 - [ ] illustration of latencies breakdowns